• Plan A Visit

 Selective Fast

-This type of fast involves removing certain elements from your diet (i.e., meat, bread, and/or sugar).
+This type of fast involves removing certain elements from your diet (i.e., meat or sugar).

 Partial Fast